+- B. Mutual no contact order:

+- C. Disciplinary probation;

+- D. Suspension; &

+- E. Expulsion.

-- B. Amnesty For Sexual Misconduct Reporting - i.
+- B. Amnesty For Sexual Misconduct Reporting.
 Illinois Tech encourages reporting of sexual misconduct and seeks to remove any barriers to an individual making a report.
 To this end, Illinois Tech recognizes that an individual who was drinking or using drugs at the time of such an incident may be hesitant to make a report because of potential consequences for their own conduct.
 Accordingly, an individual(s) who, in good faith, reports sexual misconduct that was directed at them or another person, either as a reporting party or a third-party witness, will not be subject to disciplinary action by Illinois Tech solely for their own personal consumption of alcohol or drugs.